-"Ola and Per" is a Norwegian-American farce strip that was made between 1918 and 1935, and published weekly for most part.
-Books and reruns appear too.
-What is more, the main characters, Ola and Per, are folk heroes among Norwegian-Americans.
-Strip samples are here: [LINK]
+"Ola and Per" is a Norwegian-American farcical strip that was made between 1918 and 1935 by Peter Rosendahl.
+The strip protagonists, Ola and Per, are folk heroes among Norwegian-Americans.

-Proverbs express and hand over various stands of a culture, by informing along broad lines what not to do, and to be quick to set things right, and much else.
-A great many proverbs appeal to one's sense of humor too, and also offer profitable perspectives.
+A proverb is a pithy saying for most part.
+Or a traditional, short and often memorable sentence that people often quote.
+Proverbs are part of what is called folk wisdom (previous page).
+They express and hand over various stands in a culture or group by informing along broad lines what not to do, and to be quick to set things right, and much else.

 The allotted number of various strip episodes as they appear in two books, Han Ola og han Per and More han Ola og han Per, are put in brackets below.